Do I need experience to fly?

 Who is allowed to join?

 Any full or associate member of the University of Nottingham Students’ Union can join our club – that includes all students.
 Staff can pay a yearly fee to join the SU.

 When do you fly?

 How do you get there?

 During the term time we arrange drivers to drive members from University Park Campus to Cranwell.
-For this we charge around £6 per person to cover the cost of the driver’s petrol.
-On the rare occasions that a driver can not be found, we often travel to Cranwell (Sleaford) via train, which costs around £10.
+For this we charge around £7.50 per person to cover the cost of the driver’s petrol.
+On the rare occasions that a driver can not be found, we can travel to Cranwell (Sleaford) via train, which costs around £10.

 How much does it cost?

 Gliding is surprisingly affordable.
 Our membership is one of the lowest in the country and our flying fees are very competitive.
-You can expect to spend less than £20 per visit.
+With flights from £7, you can expect to spend around £21 plus transport on each trip.
 Our full up to date price list can be found here.

 How long does it take to learn?

-The average number of training flights required before you will fly solo is 60, however it is entirely down to how often you fly and how quickly you learn.
+The average number of training flights required before you will fly solo is around 60, however it is largely down to how often you fly and how quickly you learn.
 Some people do it in less, some people need a bit longer, so don’t be discouraged if it takes you a few more than others at the club.
 If you start in September and attend regularly, you will hopefully be solo by the summer!